Lenivaya/test-task-fileuploader/README.md

 ## Features

 - Upload files to S3-compatible storage with a modern UI
-- Multiple file upload support with progress tracking
+- Multiple file upload support with real-time progress tracking
 - List and manage files stored in the database
 - Delete files (removes from both database and S3)
 - Kafka events publishing for file uploads